Kenneth Peter Kravec

 - Born July 29, 1951 in Cleveland, OH USA

+Kravec was a pitching coach for the GCL Royals in 1986, Fort Myers Royals in 1987, and Memphis Chicks in 1988.
 In 1989, he played for the Bradenton Explorers of the Senior Professional Baseball Association.
-In 1990, Kravec played for the Fort Myers Sun Sox of the same league.
+In 1990, he was with the Fort Myers Sun Sox of the same league.
 He pitched in 8 games and had a record of 0-1 when the league folded.